bobanetwork/boba_legacy/boba_documentation/developer/nft-bridge.md

 import "./IL2StandardERC721.sol";

 contract L2StandardERC721 is IL2StandardERC721, ERC721 {
-  // This is required
-  // This is your L1 NFT contract address
+  // [This is mandatory]
-  // When we register your NFT contracts in our bridge, we make sure that
-  // we only have one pair for your L1 NFT contract. address public override l1Contract;
+  // This is your L1 NFT contract address.
+Only one pair of your NFT contracts can be registered in the NFT bridges. address public override l1Contract;
-  // This is required
+  // [This is not mandatory] You can use other names or other ways to only allow l2 NFT bridge to mint and burn tokens
   // This is L2 NFT brigde contract address address public l2Bridge;

-  // This is required
+  // [This is not mandatory]
   // Only l2Brigde (L2 NFT bridge) can mint or burn NFTs modifier onlyL2Bridge {
     require(msg.sender == l2Bridge, "Only L2 Bridge can mint and burn");
     _;
   }

-  // This is required
+  // [This is mandatory]
-  // We need to verify that l1Contract method is implemented in this contract function supportsInterface(bytes4 _interfaceId) public view override(IERC165, ERC721) returns (bool) {
+  // You must export this interface `IL2StandardERC721.l1Contract.selector` function supportsInterface(bytes4 _interfaceId) public view override(IERC165, ERC721) returns (bool) {
     bytes4 bridgingSupportedInterface = IL2StandardERC721.l1Contract.selector
       ^ IL2StandardERC721.mint.selector
       ^ IL2StandardERC721.burn.selector;
     return _interfaceId == bridgingSupportedInterface || super.supportsInterface(_interfaceId);
   }

-  // [SECURITY] Make sure that only L2 NFT bridge can mint tokens
-  // The input must be `address _to, uint256 _tokenId, bytes memory _data`
+  // [The input is madatory] The input must be `address _to, uint256 _tokenId, bytes memory _data`
-  function mint(address _to, uint256 _tokenId, bytes memory _data) public virtual override onlyL2Bridge {
+  // [SECURITY] Make sure that only L2 NFT bridge can mint tokens function mint(address _to, uint256 _tokenId, bytes memory _data) public virtual override onlyL2Bridge {
     _mint(_to, _tokenId);